tanner-johnson2718/MEME_OS/README.md

 not limited too:

 - [X] Set of out of tree user apps that are "compiled" into image
-- [-] Set of out of tree kernel mods that are "compiled" into image
+- [X] Set of out of tree kernel mods that are "compiled" into image
 - [X] Script to create boiler plate for new user apps
-- [-] Script to create boiler plate for new kernel modules
+- [X] Script to create boiler plate for new kernel modules
-- [ ] Set of scripts to build and clean from scratch
+- [X] Set of scripts to build and clean from scratch
 - [-] Set of scripts to iterativly build apps without rebuilding entire tool chain and kernel
 - [ ] Set of scripts to iterativly build kernel modules without rebuilding